brinkflew/krosmobot/README.md

 - `!poll` → Create polls and compare answers.
 - `!remind` → Set an automatic reminder in the future.
+- `!about`→ About this bot.

 ### Settings

 - `!color` → Change the color used for embeds' borders in this guild.
-- `!locale` → Modifies the language for the current guild.
+- `!locale` → Change the language for the current guild.
-- `!prefix` → Modifies the prefix in this guild.
+- `!prefix` → Change the prefix for the current guild.
-- `!set` → Assigns a value to a parameter.
+- `!set` → Configure a parameter.
 - `!get` → Display values assigned to parameters.

 ### Utils

-- `!echo` → Repeats a message.
+- `!echo` → Repeat a message in another channel.
-- `!help` → Displays help about commands.
+- `!help` → Display help about commands.
-- `!invite` → Generates an invite to add the bot to another Discord guild.
+- `!invite` → Generate an invite to add the bot to another Discord guild.
-- `!monit` → Statistics about the bot and its process (owner only).
+- `!monit` → Get statistics about the bot and its processes (owner only).
-- `!ping` → Latency between this bot and Discord.
+- `!ping` → Show the latency between this bot and Discord.

 ## Twitter